10 things to know about Barcelona when planning a visit

 Barcelona meal times

-Meals are eaten late in Barcelona and in Spain.
-Breakfast at hotels is early, but for workers breakast at cafes is usually taken for half-an-hour sometime between 9 to 11am.
+Meals are generally eaten late in Barcelona and in Spain.
+Breakfast at hotels usually opens quite early at 7 or 7.30, but for residents breakast is usually taken at cafes between 9 to 11am.
+Many breakfast cafes that open at 7am.

 Lunch is usually from 1 or 2pm to 4 or 5pm and dinner is from 9pm to 11 or 12pm.
-Bars and cafes are usually open all day and close at 1 o 2 in the morning.
+You can find restaurants that serve early lunch and dinner meals with tourists in mind like El Nacional on Passeig de Gracia.
+Bars and cafes are usually open all day and close at 1 o 2 a.m. in the morning.

 Barcelona nightlife times

-Night clubs usually open at 11pm and free until 1am.
-After 1am there is a cover charge at most top Barcelona night clubs of 12 to 15 euros which includes 1 or 2 drinks.
-Nightclubs don´t usually fill up until 2am or even 3am.
+Night clubs usually open at 11pm and some are free before 1am.
+After 1 am there is a cover charge at most top Barcelona night clubs of 15 to 20 euros which includes 1 or 2 drinks.
+Nightclubs don't usually fill up until 2am or even 3am.
 Then they stay open until 5am or later.

 Top Barcelona nightclubs